DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 function boolToYesNo(value)      // true → "Yes", false → "No"
 function mapWorkPreference(value) // "hybrid" → "Hybrid, 2-3 days in office"
-function mapVeteranStatus(value)  // "Not a Veteran" → "not a protected veteran" function mapDisabilityStatus(value) // "No" → partial match on full text
+function mapVeteranStatus(value)  // "Not a Veteran" → "not a protected veteran"
 ```